Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 !pip install ultralytics
 ```

-- Used YOLOv5 for object detection.
+- Use YOLOv5 for object detection.
 ```
 %cd yolov5
 !pip install -r requirements.txt
 ```
+### 2. Training
+- Set the path of data.yaml file in the following command
+- You can set the  img size , batch size, and epoches.

-- Trained on a small dataset of cats and dogs.
+- Train on a small dataset of cats and dogs.
 ```
 !python train.py --img 640 --batch 16 --epochs 50 --data F:/Assessment/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/dog-and-cat-2/data.yaml --weights yolov5s.pt

 ```

+### 3. Evaluating
+- Set the path of data.yaml file in the following command
 - Integrate Metric into Training or Evaluation
 ```
 !python val.py --data F:/Assessment/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/dog-and-cat-2/data.yaml --weights runs/train/exp/weights/best.pt